maxcloutier13/bitburner-vscode/README.md

 - You can add breakpoints to your code that will get triggered later when you run the script.

 ## How to use this
-- Forget about the *.script... and even about the *.js javascripts.
-With this you need to work with Typescript files.
+- Forget about the *.script files from the tutorial... and even about the *.js files.
+With this you need to work with Typescript files (.ts).
 - Your *.ts scripts go in the src/ folder.
 This is where you code.
 These files get auto-transpiled (converted) into javascript when you save.
 This creates a *.js version in the dist/ folder that then gets sent to the game automatically.
 - In the game, "watcher.js" should catch the change and notify you in the game terminal.
 It should also kill/update/restart the script.
 - You should find my super basic mk1 scripts in-game.
 Run "mk1_start_script" to get everything going.
 Scripts are in mk1/ .
 Very crude but workable for early-mid game.
 Super unefficient, but it will brute force it's way and make some money.